 Let’s Compare the Salon Software Options

-That’s my top list.
-You may already know which system is the best fit for your business.
-But let’s now compare them against each other.
-I’ll start with an overview of how users of these platforms score them.
+If you already have an idea which salon software might be the best fit for your business, that’s great!
+Below, we’ll compare your options in depth.
+I’ll start with an overview of how users of these platforms rate them.
 We’ll then compare pricing, and I’ll share a summary of key differences before we dive into details on features.

 User Reviews Compared